seththoenen/seththoenen.github.io/cloud-inspec/01-getting-started-azure.md

 Date: 5/28/2017

-This is a comprehensive tutorial that will walk you through connecting your local Windows 10 machine to Microsft Azure so you can start writing InSpec tests.
-This tutorial will utilize the [inSpec-zzure](https://github.com/chef/inspec-azure) repository announced at ChefConf 2017.
+This is a comprehensive tutorial that will walk you through connecting your local Windows 10 machine to Microsoft Azure so you can start writing InSpec tests.
+This tutorial will utilize the [inSpec-azure](https://github.com/chef/inspec-azure) repository announced at ChefConf 2017.
 Eventually, this will be merged into the base InSpec gem.

 ### 1. Install the ChefDK